 Turning on Color Inversion via ADB

-We can enable color inversion on Android devices from Accessibility settings as well as via ADB.
+We can enable color inversion on Android devices from Accessibility settings and via ADB.

 color inversion android accessibility settings